-Now tension the Oilomatic chain by turning the tensioning screw (5) clockwise, making sure that the drive link tangs are lined up with the bottom groove of the bar.
-Hold the bar nose (7) up and turn tensioning screw (5) until the Oilomatic chain is properly seated on the underside of the bar.
-While still holding the bar nose up, tighten the collar nut (1) securely.
+Hold the bar nose (8) up and continue tensioning the Oilomatic chain until it is close against the underside of the bar.
+While still holding the bar nose up, tighten the two hexagon nuts (1) securely.

-The Oilomatic chain is correctly tensioned when it fits snugly on the underside of the bar but can still be pulled easily around the bar.
+The Oilomatic chain is correctly tensioned when it fits snugly against the underside of the bar but can still be pulled easily along the bar by hand.
+Note that the chain brake must be disengaged for this purpose.